A collection of images taken on this trip can be found on caves.app.

 On Monday evening, I’d finished work and still felt full of energy when Langcliffe entered my thoughts once again.
 I promptly decided to cook myself a hearty meal and then drive over to Kettlewell, where I arrived just after 11 pm.
-Laminated route description in hand, I intended to go as far as possible in the system, despite being quite nervous about the two notorious boulder chokes protecting the far reaches.
+Laminated copy of Not For The Faint Hearted in hand, I intended to go as far as possible in the system, despite being quite nervous about the two notorious boulder chokes protecting the far reaches.

 I walked through the thick darkness, with clouds obscuring the moonlight, and found myself atop the fell using my GPS to make my way slowly and deliberately towards the cave.
 Suddenly, a shotgun blast went off – it sounded quite close.
 I froze and turned my light off.
 Not what you want at midnight in the countryside, is it?
 I stood still for some time, and when nothing was seen or heard, carried on using only a small red light.
 Ten minutes later, a second shotgun blast was heard – thankfully, this seemed further away and gave me the confidence to turn my light back on to speed progress.